jindraivanek/talks/2024-devtalks-data-structures/slides.md

     ```
   - only reference is copied (except for *structs*)

+  TODO image?

 ---

 # Structural comparison in .NET

 - definition of equality based on values, not references
 - all F# data types have defined structural comparison and ordering
-- only few C# (compound) types have defined structural comparison and ordering
-  - Tuples, Records, Array, ImmutableArray
 - Immutability and structural comparison are different features, but it is common that immutable data structures have defined structural comparison
-  - same value with different references are more common when working with immutable data structures
+  - same value with different references is more common when working with immutable data structures

 ---